balderdashy/sails-docs/reference/Models.ClassMethods.md

 ```
 ### Notes
-> Although you may pass .endsWith an object or an array of objects, it will always return an array.
+> Although you may pass .endsWith an object or an array of objects, it will always return an array of objects.
 > Warning!
 This method does not support .exec() !
 You MUST supply a callback.
+> Any string arguments passed must be the ID of the record.

 # .validate()